Tufuwu/build_test/README.rst

 .. code:: bash

-    $ pip install fcache
+    $ pip3 install fcache

 fcache also requires the `appdirs <https://github.com/ActiveState/appdirs>`_ package.

 Documentation
 -------------

-`fcache's documentation <https://tsroten.github.io/fcache/>`_ contains an introduction along with an API overview.
+`fcache's documentation <https://fcache.readthedocs.org/>`_ contains an introduction along with an API overview.
 For more information on how to get started with fcache, be sure to read the documentation.

 Bug/Issues Tracker
 ------------------